Saturday, March 7, 2026

 0

-The need for negative emission technologies (NETs) is becoming increasingly apparent in the wake of our failure to draw-down atmospheric greenhouse gases.
-Plants can harvest the CO2 from the air and sequester it or sell it for agricultural or industrial applications.
-It can also be recycled and used to make synthetic fuel.
-This means that the same CO2 molecules could be used over and over again.
+The need for a carbon removal portfolio (CRP) or negative emission technologies (NETs) is becoming increasingly apparent in the wake of our failure to draw down atmospheric CO2.
+Natural Climate Solutions (NCS) is an approach to carbon removal that leverages naturally occurring phenomena like photosynthesis to harvest the CO2 from the air.
+Once harvested from the air or at the source where it is produced, carbon can be sequestered or it can be used in agricultural or industrial applications.
+Carbon can also be recycled and used to make synthetic fuel.
+In theory, this means that the same CO2 molecules could be used over and over again.
 Here are four examples of carbon capture technologies that may prove to be critical to our efforts to keep global temperatures from rising above the upper threshold limits.
 The first two suck carbon out of the air or water and the other two are used at source to capture carbon emissions.

 Direct air capture plants could involve banks of fans blowing air through a carbon dioxide (CO2) capturing solution.
-It works using using high-tech sponge like filters and fans.
-In one such application fans pull in the surrounding air and chemically coated filters absorb the CO2, filters are heated up to 100C and very pure carbon dioxide gas is then collected.
-This approach is fully carbon negative (smokestack removal is carbon neutral) and in theory it could remove more greenhouse gas from the atmosphere than trees.
+It works using fans and high-tech sponges that filter CO2 out of the ambient air.
+In one such application fans pull in the surrounding air and chemically coated filters absorb the CO2, filters are heated up to 100C, and very pure carbon dioxide gas is then collected.
+This approach is fully carbon negative (smokestack removal is carbon neutral) and in theory, it could remove more greenhouse gas from the atmosphere than trees.

 Marine based